 It is by the solution of problems that the strength of the investigator is hardened.

 Five days before Christmas, as the rest of the University of Toronto’s downtown campus shut down for the winter break, a team of engineers on the third floor of the Wallberg Building hurtled toward a deadline.
-Under the guidance of Yu-Ling Cheng, director of the Centre for Global Engineering, the group had just received the final parts for a toilet prototype Cheng had been working on since the Gates Foundation approached her to participate in the first round of Reinvent the Toilet.
+Under the guidance of Yu-Ling Cheng, director of the Centre for Global Engineering, the group had just received the final parts for a toilet prototype Cheng had been working on since the Gates Foundation invited her faculty to participate in the first round of Reinvent the Toilet.